wwarthen/RomWBW/Source/Doc/Introduction.md

 * Martin R has provided substantial help reviewing and improving the User Guide and Applications documents.

-* Mark Pruden has contributed a great deal of content to the Disk Catalog, User Guide, as well as creating the Introduction and Hardware documents, and contributed the disk image for the Z3PLUS operating system, the COPYSL utility, and also implemented a feature for RomWBW configuration by NVRAM, and added the /B bulk mode of disk assignment to the ASSIGN utility.
+* Mark Pruden has made a wide variety of contributions including:
+  - significant content in the Disk Catalog and User Guide
+  - creation of the Introduction and Hardware documents
+  - Z3PLUS operating system disk image
+  - COPYSL utility
+  - a feature for RomWBW configuration by NVRAM
+  - the /B bulk mode of disk assignment to the ASSIGN utility

 * Jacques Pelletier has contributed the DS1501 RTC driver code.